-Sunday FreakOut: Colts as contenders, Rodgers' dud
+Sunday FreakOut: Steelers solve Brady, Colts rise

 Mariota just leveled someone on a block pic.twitter.com/DW4M76deTq— Cody Tapp (@codybtapp) December 16, 2018

+Robert Foster Can Catch: He was a five-star recruit who did nothing at Alabama because he couldn’t catch the ball.
+The Bills scooped him up as an undrafted free agent, and he now has three 100-yard games in his past five, and scored the game-winner to beat Detroit on Sunday.
+That’s what the Christmas spirit is all about.

+It’s Eli Rogers!
+And He’s Doing Stuff!: We hadn’t seen him since January, and he started things off with a big third-down catch on the first series of the game in Pittsburgh.
+He was involved in the game plan early.

-Marlon Mack: Has become a really good back, with a knack for running with perfect tempo and patience.
+Marlon Mack: He has become a really good back, with a knack for running with perfect tempo and proper patience.
 You can see the effect Frank Gore’s mentorship had on him.

 Mike Vrabel’s Guys Have Been Great: There’s probably no real reward coming this season for the Titans, but they had to overcome a ton of injuries early and also deal with Gabbert Life.
 With the exception of back-to-back duds in Indy and Houston they seem to be overachieving on a weekly basis.
-On Sunday, they took Saquon Barkley out of the game and made the Giants play on their terms.
+On Sunday, they took Saquon Barkley out of the game and made the Giants play on their terms in a shutout victory.

+All-Pro Defensive Tackles: They’re Just Like Us!: In that they also have to blow their noses sometimes.

+Thanks @FOXSports, we all want slow motion nose blowing replays. #GBvsCHI pic.twitter.com/SeirbyfTLv— James Stafford (@jpstafford) December 16, 2018

 Jeff Driskel Is on the Board: Good on him!